probcomp/Venturecxx/doc/type-system.md

   - in boxed and unboxed form
 - Strings (which look like unboxed vectors of characters)

+We may wish to remove the following types Venture currently has:
+- Atom
+- ForeignBlob

+We may also wish to remove the expressionFor representation of Venture values (or downgrade it to being a debugging tool only).

 How to Extend the Venture Type System
 -------------------------------------

-To add a type to the type system
+To add a type to the type system in Lite
 - define a subclass of VentureType (conventionally named SomethingType)
 - define asVentureValue and asPython methods for it, that are preferably mutual inverses, implementing the mapping to the "natural" Python representation
-  - If there are coercions involved, adding a method to the two VentureValue hierarchies may be appropriate.
+  - If there are coercions involved, adding a method to the VentureValue hierarchy may be appropriate.
 - define __contains__ for checking whether a VentureValue is of this type
 - define name describing the type
-- if the type corresponds exactly to a subclass of VentureValue, the above are standard.
+- if the type corresponds exactly to a subclass of VentureValue, the above are standard (see standard_venture_type).
 - either override the distribution method, or define an appropriately named method in DefaultRandomVentureValue to be able to generate values of this type.
   - Possibly add the new type to the default distribution for AnyType

+To then add the type to the type system in Puma
 - extend Puma's VentureValue hierarchy with appropriate methods to effect conversion to and from this type, preferably to a C++ representation that is analogous to the "natural" Python one.

 To add a representation to the type system
 - Add a subclass of VentureValue, overriding all appropriate methods
+  - Coersions to "native" Python representations for various types
   - Conversion to and from stack dicts
     - Define a distinct "type" keyword for the stack dict representation
+  - Comparison
+  - Equality
+  - If the new type should respond to size, lookup, and contains, define corresponding container methods
   - If relevant, define the real vector space operations for the representation
-  - Equality
-  - Hashing
   - expressionFor if appropriate
-  - any appropriate coersion methods
 - Add a subclass of Puma VentureValue, overriding all appropriate methods
 - Presumably define a VentureType corresponding to the new representation (see standard_venture_type in value.py)